PeaceJM/PeaceJM/README.md

 - 👋 Hi, I’m @PeaceJM
-- 👀 I’m interested in data science and blockchain
+- 👀 I’m interested in AI and bioinformatics
-- 🌱 I’m currently learning machine learning models and data visualization
+- 🌱 I’m currently working in clinical informatics
 - 💞️ I’m looking to collaborate on machine learning and AI projects

 <!---